A Guide to the Criminal Cases Against Donald Trump

 Charges 1 count related to violating the Racketeer Influenced and Corrupt Organizations Act, 6 counts related to false statements and documents, 2 counts of conspiracy to commit forgery in the first degree, 4 counts related to soliciting or impersonating public officers

-The indictment alleges that Trump and his associates spread false claims about voter fraud, plotted to create fake pro-Trump electors, and urged Georgia officials to overturn Joe Biden’s win.
+The indictment alleged that Trump and his associates spread false claims about voter fraud, plotted to create fake pro-Trump electors, and urged Georgia officials to overturn Joe Biden’s win.
 One of the key incidents referenced in the indictment is a recorded phone call with Brad Raffensperger, Georgia’s secretary of state, in which Trump can be heard asking the official to “find 11,780 votes,” the number he needed to defeat Biden in the state of Georgia.

-Trump’s Defense Trump has pleaded not guilty.
-He has described the phone call with Raffensperger as “perfect.”
-Similar to the federal election interference case, Trump has sought presidential immunity and asked the Georgia court to dismiss the charges in a motion filed in January 2024.
+Trump’s Defense Trump pleaded not guilty.
+He described the phone call with Raffensperger as “perfect.”
+Similar to the federal election interference case, Trump sought presidential immunity and asked the Georgia court to dismiss the charges in a motion filed in January 2024.
 In the same month, Michael Roman, one of Trump’s co-defendants, filed a motion accusing Willis of having a romantic relationship with Nathan Wade, the case’s lead prosecutor.
 In a court filing on Feb.
 2, Willis acknowledged a “personal relationship” with Wade, but argued that there were no grounds to remove her from the case.
 In response to claims of a conflict of interest, Wade said none of the money he made on the job was shared with Willis.
 Trump responded to Willis’ acknowledgement of the relationship, posting on the platform Truth Social that the case was a “hoax” so Willis and Wade could interfere in the 2024 election.
-Trump’s lead attorney in the case, Steve Sadow, said that although Willis has admitted to the relationship, she failed to provide “full transparency and necessary financial details.”
+Trump’s lead attorney in the case, Steve Sadow, said that although Willis admitted to the relationship, she failed to provide “full transparency and necessary financial details.”

 Kaela Malig